koushiksai12/Smart-Parking-System/README.md

 ## Usage
-1. Connect the XIAO_ESP32C3 which is uploaded with the code ***Office_Ubidots.ino*** to the power and place it at location 1

-2. Connect the XIAO_ESP32C3 which is uploaded with the code ***Lab_Ubidots.ino*** to the power and place it at location 2
+1. Place NodeMCU 1 in parking slot 1, in sideways to the vechicle

+2. Place NodeMCU 2 in parking slot 2, in sideways to the vechicle

-3. Connect the NodeMCU v1.0 to the power and place it at location of your desire.
+3. Connect the LCD with NodeMCU v1.0 to the power and place it at location of your desire.

-4. When the smart watch is around XIAO_ESP32C3 at location 1 the LCD Display of NodeMCU will show ***R:Office***

-5. When the smart watch is around XIAO_ESP32C3 at location 2 the LCD Display of NodeMCU will show ***R:Lab***

-6. When the smart watch is not there at any location then the LCD Display of NodeMCU will show ***R:Somewhere***

-7. Open a web browser and login to your Ubidots account

-8. Go to Data > Dashboards

-9. You can adjust the threshold to change the distance of detection between the XIAO_ESP32C3 and your smart watch.
+4. The status of parking slot 1,2 is shown in LCD.